yurkinh/SQLiteNetExtensions.Modern/README.md

 ### Asynchronous operations
 When using SQLite.Net Async package, you can use _async_ version of all SQLite-Net Extensions methods.
-All asynchronous methods perform the same operation of their synchronous counterparts, but they have the `Async` suffix to differenciate them.
+All asynchronous methods perform the same operation of their synchronous counterparts, but they have the `Async` suffix to differentiate them.

-Asynchronous operations require you to use an instance of [`SQLiteAsyncConnection`](https://github.com/oysteinkrog/SQLite.Net-PCL#sqliteasyncconnection) instead of a regular `SQLiteConnection`.

-Relationship properties and foreign keys are declared the same way and they can be used by both async and regular connections without changes.

 Synchronous example: